-Presenter's Affiliation: Hospital Militar, Laboratorio de Anatomía Patológica, Uruguay
+Presenter: Gualco, G. (in Spanish) Presenter's Affiliation: Hospital Militar, Laboratorio de Anatomía Patológica, Uruguay Type of Session: Scientific

 The incidence and demographic distribution of Hodgkin's lymphoma (HL) and non-Hodgkin lymphomas (NHL) vary throughout the world.
 The incidences are particularly high in North America, and cases of aggressive NHLs are on the rise in Europe and North America.

 This study was initiated to describe the demographic distribution of lymphomas (HL and NHL) in Uruguay.